 FAR and land value

-So why is FAR so important and what does it have to do with land value?
 The floor area ratio value plays a large part in determining where real estate developers choose their new projects.
 This is because a higher FAR generally means there is more opportunity for new space as it can allow for larger buildings, which in turn increases the amount of sales and leases in the future.

 A high FAR also allows real estate developers to meet a higher demand for new living spaces by allowing them to expand into usable floor areas that aren’t already currently in use.
 So a property with low FAR means there is less usable space to develop on and is worth less than those with higher FARs.